2024 Bangladesh anti-Hindu violence: Rajshahi Division

 On 4 August, the house of Suranjit Sarkar, the General Secretary of the Puja Celebration Committee of Mohanpur Upazila in Rajshahi, was vandalized, looted, and set on fire.
 The residence of a Hindu shopkeeper was also attacked.

 On 5 and 6 August, incidents of vandalism, arson, and looting took place in at least 24 homes and businesses of the minority community in various areas of Naogaon town and district.
 Among the victims, 10 people are involved in Awami League politics, while 14 incidents occurred involving individuals who are not affiliated with Awami League politics.
 On 5 August, in the Vidyadharpur village of Mohanpur Upazila, 25 houses and the central temple of Mohanpur upazila were attacked.
 Members of the Hindu community reported that the attackers broke everything during their procession.
-Since the incidence, the residents of Vidyadharpur say they have been living in fear.
+Since the incidence, the residents of Vidyadharpur say they have been living in fear. an attack occurred in Pyarpur village, Mohanpur Upazila, within the district.

 In Natore District, miscreants vandalized and looted six houses as well as the Jotdaiboki Shib and Kali Temple, which belong to the Hindu community.
 The attackers struck Ronendranath with a sharp weapon, leaving him severely injured and bleeding.

-On 5 August, an attack occurred in Pyarpur village, Mohanpur Upazila, within the district.

 On 24 August, three temples in Bagha, Rajshahi, were attacked.
 Items and idols in the temples located in Pakuria Palpara, Ghoshpara of Pakuria Union, and Kaligram of Bagha Municipality were vandalized.
 During the vandalism, a madrasa student named Bappi Hossain was caught red-handed.
 On 5 October, idols at the Durga Mandir in Jayanagar, Bottola Haat, within the Chapainawabganj municipal area, were vandalized.

 In Sujanagar, Pabna, idols were desecrated at two of the 51 temples where Durga Puja celebrations were planned in the upazila.
 On the night of 28 September, four idols were damaged at the Rishipara Barowari Puja Mandap in Sujanagar Municipality.
 On the following Tuesday night, five idols were vandalized at the Manikdi Palpara Barowari Puja Mandap.

-On 8 November, at 10 PM, a group of people armed with local weapons attacked the Charjot Protap Durga Mata Thakurani temple in Shibtala Karmakarpara area of Chapainawabganj town.
+On 8 November, at 10 p.m., a group of people armed with local weapons attacked the Charjot Protap Durga Mata Thakurani temple in Shibtala Karmakarpara area of Chapainawabganj town.